Destination Palo Alto

 262 - 626

-So, we decided that she and I would drive out to Palo Alto so that she could have her car and bike with her during the next two year west coast adventure.
-The cross country trip would give us a chance to spend some quality time together, enjoy our country’s landscape and tick off a few states off our “been” lists.
-There was one (big) caveat: I was still recovering from major surgery and I wanted to make sure that the trip would not hurt my recovery process.
-I consulted with my doctor and he recommended that we not push it, take our time, and break each day’s drives into 2 - 3 hour segments.
+We decided that Ari and I would drive out to Palo Alto so that she could have her car and bike with her during her two year west coast adventure.
+The cross country trip would give us a chance to spend some quality time together, enjoy our country’s landscape and tick off a few states and cities on our “been to” lists.
+There was one (big) caveat: I was still recovering from major surgery and I wanted to make sure that the trip would not hurt that process.
+I consulted with my doctor and he recommended that we not push it, take our time, and break each day’s drives into 2 - 3 hour segments and use the breaks to walk around.
 The decision to make the drive had come in early/mid August.
-We knew she had to be in Stanford on 9/12 so that she could get her living quarters sorted out and begin the process of integrating into her new community.
-Our goal was to arrive on 9/11.
+We knew she had to be in Stanford on 9/12 so that she could move into her dorm apartment and begin the process of integrating into her new community.
+Our goal was to arrive in Palo Alto on 9/11.

-My initial planning was to head to Google maps and begin plotting the route.
+For my initial planning, I referenced Google maps and began plotting the route.
 The most difficult part of the process was figuring out where to stop every couple of hours.
 As I was struggling with the logistics it dawned on me, “this may be the perfect opportunity to use AI,” so I did.

-Chat GPT returned a pretty interesting itinerary - I continued to tweak my prompt asking for stops every two hours, including hikes and landmarks, eliminating cities and places we knew we did not want to drive through and ultimately ended with the following route:
+Chat GPT returned a pretty interesting itinerary.
+I continued to tweak my prompt asking for stops every two hours, including hikes and regional landmarks, eliminating cities and places we knew we did not want to drive through.
+We ultimately ended with the following route: